-A number of basic scientific studies have already been published which are relevant to the oxo-biodegradation of particle size reduction visual impact ecotoxicity measurements plant germination and growth rate accumulation of transition metals in stems, leaves and fruit effect on macroorganisms (worms, daphnia, etc.) background scientific studies rate of abiotic peroxidation at composting temperatures rate of biomass formation and polymer weight loss biometric measurements on peroxidized polymer correlation of bioerosion with extent of peroxidation polyethylene in the environment.
-For example, it has been shown that soil bacteria and fungi can utilize peroxidized polyethylene in the absence of any other source of carbon leading to bioerosion of the polymer surface.
-Biometric tests (oxygen absorption) have confirmed that the thermal peroxidation products formed on the surface of the polymer are rapidly mineralized.
-There is also growing evidence that polyethylene can biodegrade in the body.
-58,59 Studies are currently in progress to correlate the extent of peroxidation of polyolefins with polymer weight loss both during abiotic and biotic assimilation processes.
+A number of basic scientific studies have already been published which are relevant to the oxo-biodegradation of Table 3.
+Hierarchy of Tests full scale composting trials particle size reduction visual impact ecotoxicity measurements plant germination and growth rate accumulation of transition metals in stems, leaves and fruit effect on macroorganisms (worms, daphnia, etc.) background scientific studies rate of abiotic peroxidation at composting temperatures rate of biomass formation and polymer weight loss biometric measurements on peroxidized polymer correlation of bioerosion with extent of peroxidation polyethylene in the environment.
+For example, it has been shown that soil bacteria and fungi can utilize peroxidized polyethylene in the absence of any other source of carbon leading to bioerosion of the polymer surface.47 Biometric tests (oxygen absorption) have confirmed that the thermal peroxidation products formed on the surface of the polymer are rapidly mineralized.52 There is also growing evidence that polyethylene can biodegrade in the body.^{58,59} Studies are currently in progress to correlate the extent of peroxidation of polyolefins with polymer weight loss both during abiotic and biotic assimilation processes.